UoMResearchIT/r-shinysender/README.md

 ## Usage

-*You must be connected to Globalprotect to upload an app* (You do not need to be connected to Globalprotect to view an app; these are visible worldwide)
+*You must be connected to Globalprotect (or be on the campus network) to upload an app* (You do not need to be connected to Globalprotect to view an app; these are visible worldwide)

 * Install the shinysender package: